Elijer/Consultation/README.md

 </br>

 ## My Questions
-1. What is your Role in this project?
+1. What is your specific Role in this project?
 You seem to be the lead point of contact, you are the main contractor, and you occasionally hire out work.
 Do you intend to/want to have a very active hand in the web development, or do you think your expertise is better suited for other parts of the project (you know, marketing, video, media, etc.).
 2. Very roughly, do you have any information on how many customers are forecasted to be buying through the site at various points in the timeline?
 </br>
 </br>